Start-Up Visa UK

 According to the Home Office, organisations have the ability to set their own criteria in relation to what constitutes a genuine original business idea that fulfils new or existing market needs.

 If your idea is approved, the endorsing body will issue a letter which can then be submitted with your visa application.
-The organisation will get in contact with you after six, 12, and 24 months to review your progress according to your business goals.
+Endorsing bodies may contact you periodically during your visa term to review your progress in achieving your stated business goals.
+The exact frequency and requirements depend on the endorsing body.

 The requirements by which endorsing bodies will assess your business idea are: